CCALI/a2jauthor/README.md

 ##### 4. A2J Dependencies - https://github.com/CCALI/a2jdeps
 ====

-This the private repo for the browser-based versions of A2J Author and Viewer.
+This the public repo for the browser-based versions of A2J Author

+# IF YOU ARE ATTEMPTING TO SELF HOST AND RUN THE A2JAUHTOR SUITE IT IS HIGHLY UNLIKELY THAT THIS IS THE REPO YOU ARE LOOKING FOR!!!
+YOU MOST LIKELY NEED THE A2JVIEWER AND A2J DOCUMENT AUTOMATION TOOL.
+THIS REPO IS FOR THE AUTHORING TOOL.

+## Notes and pre-requisites
 Before following the instructions for setup below.
 It is assumed that you have npm and nodejs already installed.

-- /user/sam/git/caja is where this all gets installed (replace "sam" with whatever username you are on your system.
-- npm and nodejs are installed at the system level using appget or other install tool dependent on your Linux/Mac distro.
+- Currently only node 16 is supported.
+You must have nodejs and npm installed on your system for these instructions to work
 - According to John, you cannot run this on Windows machines at all due to the path length limitation of 256 characters.
 This is actually a limitation of the Windows API, not the NTFS file system, but it makes it almost impossible to work on reasonably complex javascript projects on Windows.